Bald eagle (Haliaeetus leucocephalus)

 Golden eagle vs. bald eagle – differences

-The bald eagle is an opportunistic carnivore, which means it hunts for whatever is an easiest catch at a given moment.
+The bald eagle is an opportunistic carnivore, which means it hunts for whatever is the easiest catch at a given moment.
 Its diet consists of fish, mostly, but it also eats mammals, birds and other small animals.
 Depending on the inhabited region it prefers different fish species, e.g. salmons, herrings, trout, eels and catfish.
 Fish living in the benthic zone, close to the sea bottom are consumed when they die, their carcasses floating on the water surface.

 Its favorite mammals are (among others) squirrels, raccoons, beavers, small deer, muskrats, gophers, rabbits and hares.